Call For Bids

 The South Haven Fire Department was organized in 1888 and employed a fulltime fire warden known now as the Fire Chief.
 Records show that in the 1920s the department had four fulltime drivers and five part-time firefighters.
 The City fire services were also provided to Casco, South Haven and Geneva Townships via contracts.
 In 1957 Casco Township decided to have their own fire department and their first station was built at the intersection of 64th street and 107th avenue.
 By the late fifties and through the mid seventies the City fire department had eight fulltime firefighters, a fulltime Chief and up to seventeen part-time (volunteer) firefighters.

-In 1982 the South Haven Fire Department was operating the ambulance service and through contracts were providing ambulance service to Casco, South Haven and Geneva Townships.
+In 1982 the South Haven Fire Department was operating the ambulance service and through contracts was providing ambulance service to Casco, South Haven and Geneva Townships.
 Casco also contracted for the fire department to act as the first response unit to their southwest lower corner of the township in 1984.
 During the mid eighties many of the Casco and South Haven firefighters trained together.

 During the late eighties and early nineties budget deficits in the ambulance division took funds from the fire division.
 There were no cash reserves targeted at apparatus or critical equipment replacement.
 The formation of the Ambulance Study Committee in 1992 paved the way for the creation of SHAES.